bluesky/bluesky-queueserver/README.rst

 Items can be moved within the queue.
 Items can be addressed by position or UID.
 If positional addressing is used then items are moved from 'source' position to 'destination' position.
-If items are addressed by UID, then the item with <uid_source> in inserted before or after the item with <uid_dest>::
+If items are addressed by UID, then the item with <uid_source> is inserted before or after the item with <uid_dest>::

   qserver queue item move 3 5